Get Your Family Dispute Case Packet — Private, Fast, Affordable

 In the quaint beach town of Capitola, California 95010, the Garcia family’s long-standing bond was put to the test in the summer of 2023.
 What began as a simple family disagreement over an inheritance soon escalated into a full-fledged arbitration war lasting nearly six months.

 Elena, the eldest, lived nearby and had cared for Maria during her final years.
 She argued for retaining the family home at 612 Bay Avenue, claiming it housed invaluable sentimental worth and should be deeded to her exclusively.
-Carlos, the middle child, a small business owner in Santa Cruz, insisted on liquidating the house and splitting the proceeds evenly.
+Carlos, the middle child, a small business owner in the claimant, insisted on liquidating the house and splitting the proceeds evenly.
 Sofia, the youngest, who had relocated to Los Angeles, sided with Carlos but demanded a larger share of the liquid assets, citing financial hardships.

 The arbitration process: Unable to reach consensus, the siblings agreed to enter binding arbitration in late March 2023, appointing retired judge Harold Mitchell as arbitrator, known locally for mediating family disputes effectively.